neoforged/Documentation/docs/rendering/screens.md

 If the text should be wrapped within a given bounds, then `drawWordWrap` can be used instead.
 If the text should have some sort of rectangle backdrop, then `drawStringWithBackdrop` can be used.
 They both submit a left-aligned string by default.

 Strings can also be submitted using an `ActiveTextCollector`, which provides methods for rendering strings with specific metadata, such as alignment, opacity, and scrolling.
 Text collectors are created via `GuiGraphics#textRenderer` or `textRendererForWidget`, or `ActiveTextCollector` itself can be subclassed, typically taking in a `$HoveredTextEffects` for some basic options on whether to render tooltips or cursor changes.
-From there, either `accept` or `acceptScrolling` can be used to render the text, taking in and X position relative to the alignment, Y position, a set of parameters from the `GuiGraphics`, the text itself, and optionally the text alignment. `acceptScrolling` also takes in the leftmost, rightmost, topmost, and bottommost position to represent the scrolling bounds.
+From there, either `accept` or `acceptScrolling` can be used to render the text, taking in an X position relative to the alignment, a Y position, a set of parameters from the `GuiGraphics`, the text itself, and optionally the text alignment. `acceptScrolling` also takes in the leftmost, rightmost, topmost, and bottommost position to represent the scrolling bounds.

 :::note
 Strings should typically be passed in as [`Component`s][component] as they handle a variety of use cases, including the two other overloads of the method.